constROD/bin/README.md

 - node-ts
 - react-ts
-- next-ts
+- next-ts (Temporary not available)
 - gatsby-ts
-- vue-ts
+- vue-ts (Temporary not available)
-- nuxt-ts
+- nuxt-ts (Temporary not available)
-- svelte-kit-ts
+- svelte-kit-ts (Temporary not available)

 ## How to use: